rubber-roofing-direct/js-template/CONTRIBUTING.md

 The `./src/web` subdirectory contains markup and source files for the static demo site of this repository.
 Its default subdirectories are included in this repository by use of `.gitkeep` files.
 The `./src/web` subdirectory is structured like a standard vanilla static site, with a `./src/web/pages` subdirectory for all `.html` page files, a `./src/web/scripts` subdirectory for all `.js` script files, and a `./src/web/styles` subdirectory for all `.css` stylesheet files.
 The standard entrypoint for the static demo site of this repository is `./src/web/pages/index.html`.
 The [parcel bundler](https://parceljs.org/) will create its bundled output from this file.

-When deployed, this page will be found at a URL such as `<subdomain>.blameitonyourisp.com` (`gh-pages` looks for `index.html` file by default).
+When deployed, this page will be found at a URL such as `<subdomain>.rubberroofingdirect.co.uk` (`gh-pages` looks for `index.html` file by default).
 Other pages can be added to the static site by adding them to the `./src/web/pages` subdirectory, and linking them from the `index.html` page.
-For instance the file `./src/web/pages/about.html` would be found at a URL such as `<subdomain>.blameitonyourisp.com/about.html`, or the file `./src/web/pages/docs/index.html` would be found at a URL such as `<subdomain>.blameitonyourisp.com/docs`.
+For instance the file `./src/web/pages/about.html` would be found at a URL such as `<subdomain>.rubberroofingdirect.co.uk/about.html`, or the file `./src/web/pages/docs/index.html` would be found at a URL such as `<subdomain>.rubberroofingdirect.co.uk/docs`.

 Most commonly this directory will be used to demonstrate functionality of the package exported by this repository, by importing and using the production build of the package from the `./dist` directory.
 Where appropriate, the static site may also include some author generated documentation pages.